ipython/ipython/docs/source/development/ipython_directive.rst

 You can create one or more pyplot plots and insert them with the ``@savefig`` decorator.

+For more information on @savefig decorator, please refer to the end of this page in Pseudo-Decorators section.

 .. ipython::

    @savefig plot_simple.png width=4in